An improved uncertainty principle for functions with symmetry: Introduction

 For odd $n$, the \emph{discrete cosine transform (DCT) matrix $C_n$ of modulus $n$} is the $\frac{n+1}{2} \times \frac{n+1}{2}$ matrix with rows and columns indexed from $0$ to $(n-1)/2$ and whose entry in row $r$ and column $s$ is

 In other words,

-There are many variants of ``the'' discrete cosine transform matrix in the literature.
-The one selected above is natural from the perspective that it is real, symmetric, unitary, and satisfies $C_n^2 = I$.
+There are many variants of ``the'' discrete cosine transform matrix in the literature \cite{Ahmed-Natarajan-Rao,Strang}.
+The one selected above is natural from the perspective that it is real and unitary (hence orthogonal), symmetric, and satisfies $C_n^2 = I$.
 Discrete cosine transform matrices arise in many engineering and computer science applications, such as signal processing and image compression \cite{Gonzalez}.
+Such matrices are important because even functions can be expressed more compactly in terms of $(n+1)/2$ cosine functions via the discrete cosine transform as compared to their expression in terms of $n$ complex exponential functions via the comparable discrete Fourier transform; for this reason we consider the discrete cosine transform a compressed Fourier transform.
+By an even discrete function, we mean a function $f\colon G \to \C$ where $G$ is an abelian group (written additively) and where $f(-g)=f(g)$ for every $g \in G$; the matrix $C_n$ is used for even functions where $G=\Z/n\Z$.

-If $n$ is an odd composite number, we can write $n = r s$ with $1 < r,s \leq n/3 \leq (n-1)/2$.
+If $n$ is an odd composite number, we can write $n = r s$ with $1 < r,s \leq (n-1)/2$.
 Then the minor of $C_n$ corresponding to rows $\{0,r\}$ and columns $\{0,s\}$ is zero.
 Thus, if $C_n$ has the nonvanishing minors property, then $n$ is not composite.
 The converse is also true.

 \begin{theorem} Let $n\geq 1$ be odd.
 The discrete cosine transform matrix $C_n$ has the nonvanishing minors property if and only if $n$ is prime or $n=1$. \end{theorem}

 This result arises as a special case of a much more general theorem (Theorem \ref{Theresa}) concerning Fourier analysis of functions that respect certain group actions; see Remark \ref{Clarence}.
 In some instances, generalizations of Theorem \ref{Theresa} are possible over non-prime fields, although the details are subtle; see Section \ref{Egbert}.